Meiji Tokyo Renka

-Meiji Tokyo Renka (明治東亰恋伽, Meiji Tōkyō Renka), commonly abbreviated as Meikoi (めいこい), is a Japanese visual novel series produced by Mages, with character design and art provided by Karu.
+Meiji Tokyo Renka (明治東亰恋伽, Meiji Tōkyō Renka) is a Japanese visual novel series produced by Mages, with character design and art provided by Karu.
 The series follows Mei Ayazuki, a high school girl who is sent back in time to the Meiji period and explores her relationships with spirits and Japanese historical figures.

 Meiji Tokyo Renka was released as a mobile game by Dwango in 2011, with over 300,000 users playing the game.
 In 2013, it was ported onto the PlayStation Portable by Broccoli, and was then followed by game sequels and updated re-releases.

 The original game franchise also expanded with a series of adaptations, including two theatrical animated films, musical theatre adaptations, an animated television series, and a live-action film.

 Plot

 On the night of the crimson moon, high school student Mei Ayazuki comes across a traveling magician, Charlie, and is transported back in time to the Meiji period, where she meets several historical figures and is invited to live with them.
 Though Mei has lost her memories, she begins helping the men with their own concerns through her ability to see and interact with spirits.
 While waiting for the next full moon, Mei comes to consider staying in the Meiji period altogether.